Merry we meet - Merry we meet - Merry we meet

 to see the error of his ways.
 The

-the tutor’s plan backfired for when Sir Francis found out about his
+the tutor’s plan backfired, for when Sir Francis found out about his

-deception, it served only to fuel an intense dislike of organized religion.
+deception, it served only to fuel an intense dislike for organized religion.

-Russia his mischievous sense of humour showed itself again when he
+In Russia his mischievous sense of humour showed itself again, when he

-turned up at the royal court in St Petersburg dressed as the king of Sweden, one of Russia's
+turned up at the Royal court in St Petersburg dressed as the King of Sweden, one

-something of a stir amongst the other courtiers it doesn’t seem to
+it caused something of a stir amongst the other courtiers, it doesn’t seem to

-have hindered his time in Russia, in fact it was even rumoured that he bedded the
+have hindered his time in Russia, in fact it was even rumoured that he bedded

-He brought in a Milanese painter “Giuseppi Borgnis” to work on the
+brought in a Milanese painter “Giuseppi Borgnis” to work on the house

 continuing on with the work after him).
 On